yjayaraman/dev-workshop-labs/README.md

 ## Getting the workshop content

-1. Git clone the repository
+1. Git clone the repository.
+If you don't have GitHub account, you can download it from https://github.com/yjayaraman-pivotal/dev-workshop-labs/archive/master.zip

     $ git clone https://github.com/yjayaraman-pivotal/dev-workshop-labs.git